HKOLWD/AlexaForce/README.md

 Get an Amazon dev account here: https://developer.amazon.com

 # Setup Instructions
 To use AlexaForce, the following steps need to be performed to start building Alexa Skills on Salesforce in no time!

+Once you have performed these steps, any new skills you create on the same Salesforce org, only require you to repeat steps 3, 4 and 5.

 # Step 1: Install the managed package
 Log in to your developer or sandbox org and install the package.